Born: 4 February 1902

 Name at birth: Charles Augustus Lindbergh

-Charles Lindbergh made the first solo airplane flight across the Atlantic Ocean.
+Charles Lindbergh made the first-ever solo airplane flight across the Atlantic Ocean.
 He left Roosevelt Field in New York on 20 May 1927, piloting a plane named The Spirit of St. Louis.
-33 1/2 hours later he landed in Paris to a hero's welcome and permanent international fame.
-During 1939 and 1940 Lindbergh was a vocal opponent of American entry into World War II.
+33 1/2 hours later he landed in Paris to a hero's welcome and global fame that stayed with him the rest of his life.
+During 1939 and 1940, Charles Lindbergh was a vocal opponent of American entry into World War II.
 However, after the Japanese attack at Pearl Harbor he joined the war effort, eventually flying 50 combat missions in the Pacific.
-Lindbergh's son was kidnapped in 1932 and later found dead; the case became a public sensation.
+Lindbergh was also part of a famous criminal case: his son was kidnapped in 1932 and later found dead, and the case became a public sensation.
 A German immigrant named Bruno Hauptmann was convicted of the crime and executed, though in the years since some have claimed he was wrongly accused.
-Lindbergh's 1953 autobiography The Spirit of St. Louis won the Pulitzer Prize.
-In later years Lindbergh and his wife, Anne Morrow Lindbergh, were well-known as advocates for environmental conservation.
+In later years Charles Lindbergh and his wife, Anne Morrow Lindbergh, were widely known as advocates for environmental conservation.
+Charles Lindbergh's 1953 autobiography The Spirit of St. Louis won the Pulitzer Prize.

 More on Charles Lindbergh from Fact Monster: